hrgarber/board_game_gym/README.md

 9. Created a main script for playing against the trained AI
 10. Implemented Alpha-Beta Pruning algorithm for improved decision-making
 11. Implemented hyperparameter tuning using grid search, random search, and Bayesian optimization
+12. Created an agent evaluation framework for assessing and comparing agent performance

 ### In Progress
-12. Refining and optimizing the training process for Q-learning, DQN, and Alpha-Beta Pruning agents
+13. Refining and optimizing the training process for Q-learning, DQN, and Alpha-Beta Pruning agents
+14. Improving the web interface to allow playing against the trained AI

 ### Upcoming
-13. Improve the web interface to allow playing against the trained AI
-14. Implement cross-platform compatibility checks and optimizations
+15. Implement cross-platform compatibility checks and optimizations
-15. Add more comprehensive documentation and comments to the code
+16. Add more comprehensive documentation and comments to the code
-16. Perform thorough testing and debugging of all components
+17. Perform thorough testing and debugging of all components
-17. Create a user guide for setting up and using the project
+18. Create a user guide for setting up and using the project
-18. Optimize performance for larger board sizes and more complex game rules
+19. Optimize performance for larger board sizes and more complex game rules
-19. Implement additional AI algorithms for comparison (e.g., SARSA, A3C)
+20. Implement additional AI algorithms for comparison (e.g., SARSA, A3C)
-20. Add support for multiplayer games (AI vs AI, Human vs Human)
+21. Add support for multiplayer games (AI vs AI, Human vs Human)
-21. Develop a graphical user interface (GUI) for easier interaction with the game and AI
+22. Develop a graphical user interface (GUI) for easier interaction with the game and AI

 ## File Structure